danielgafni/dagster-ray/docs/tutorial/kuberay.md

 )
 ```

-When enabled, `dagster-ray` will use configured user-provided and dagster-generated labels to select appropriate clusters from all the existing ones.
+When enabled, `dagster-ray` will use configured user-provided and dagster-generated labels to select appropriate clusters from the available ones.
 By default `dagster-ray` will match on the following labels:

 - `dagster/cluster-sharing`
 - `dagster/code-location`